safeboxnetwork/framework-scheduler/development/white_paper.md

 </p>
 <ul>
 <li>
-<p align="justify"> - <b>webserver</b>: it is the primary user interface for managing the Safebox platform.
+<p align="justify"><b>webserver</b>: it is the primary user interface for managing the Safebox platform.
 It provides a clean, easy‑to‑understand graphical interface that allows users to install and manage third‑party applications, configure backup and recovery settings, and manage domain names.
 The web interface is accessible from any device with a web browser, making it easy for users to manage their data and services from anywhere.
 The web interface is built using nginx as a webserver and PHP for server-side logic.
 This component also uses the local file system by reading from and writing to a dedicated shared Docker volume to communicate with the other core component, the framework-scheduler.
 Whether through built‑in, periodically and automatically executed JavaScript calls, or through user interactions that require background operations, all requests are written in JSON format into this shared folder; more precisely, into <code>/var/tmp/shared/input</code> inside the SHARED Docker volume, which is written by this running container.
 The <code>output</code> directory, in turn, is written by the other component (framework-scheduler) after processing, and the webserver component reads these files as responses and displays the execution results to the user.</p>
 </li>
 <li>
-<p align="justify">- <b>framework-scheduler</b>: it is responsible for the core functionality of the platform.
+<p align="justify"><b>framework-scheduler</b>: it is responsible for the core functionality of the platform.
 It uses the Linux kernel’s built‑in inotify mechanism to detect (read) any changes in the dedicated <code>/var/tmp/shared/input</code> folder, and writes the results of the executed requests in JSON format to the <code>/var/tmp/shared/output</code> folder after each action.
 The framework-scheduler uses the BusyBox shell to handle requests, because these are almost all low‑level Linux or container‑management commands, but there are plans to replace this with a higher‑level (Python‑based) interpreter implementation.</p>
 </li>
 </ul>
 ## Other Components